ARM-software/armnn/BuildGuideCrossCompilation.md

 ## Introduction
 These are the step by step instructions on Cross-Compiling Arm NN under an x86_64 system to target an Arm64 system.
-This build flow has been tested with Ubuntu 16.04.
+This build flow has been tested with Ubuntu 16.04 and it depends on the same version of Ubuntu or Debian being installed on both the build host and target machines.
 The instructions assume you are using a bash shell and show how to build the Arm NN core library, Boost, Protobuf, Tflite, Flatbuffer and Compute Libraries.
 Start by creating a directory to contain all components:

 '''